 Mady Clahane, a sensational freshman from Cumberland Valley, was the overall winner in 18:48.55.

 "I just wanted to stick with the top girls," said Group, when asked about her strategy.
-"I got gapped around two miles and ran in by myself, which is
+"I got gapped around two miles and ran in by myself, which is tough.
+My goal was top-five and I achieved that.

 She was backed by strong performances by Deija McBeth (25th, 20:34.00) and freshman Ally Neidigh (28th, 20:35.86).
 Alex Orr (32nd, 20:43.75) and Megan Reel (43rd, 21:07.32) rounded out the scoring for the Lady Trojans.